I saw a funny video the other day, and in it, a little girl (maybe 4 years old) was asking her dad about Easter and what it means.

 Incidentally, when you were a kid back in the 50s and 60s, did your parents ever refrigerate the dyed eggs?
 Neither did mine.
 We'd hide them again and again, letting them broil under the hot sun in the yard, stopping every now and then to peel one and eat it.
 Throughout the following week, we'd select one, peel it and munch on it.
 What were we thinking?
 I never ate boiled eggs at any other time throughout the year, but during Easter week, they were my favorite food.
 How in earth did we live to tell about it?

 This past Easter was wonderful.
 Most of our children were home, and the day was low-key and enjoyable.
-We of course celebrated the real reason for Easter at church, and the service was lovely.
-And when we got home, I unwrapped the chocolate bunny in the family Easter basket I had prepared, and I bit off his ears because that, my friends, is a tradition that is celebrated in every home.
+We, of course, celebrated the real reason for Easter at church, and the service was lovely.
+And when we got home, I unwrapped the chocolate bunny in the family Easter basket I had prepared, and I bit off his ears because of that, my friends, is a tradition that is celebrated in every home.
 I feel sure of it.

 Here's to hoping that, no matter why or how your family observes the Easter holiday, it was filled with love and with those who love you.